 I have the same set up with my garage – the door faces west and gets the midday and evening sun (which is brutal out here in Arizona).
 The more I thought about it, the more I liked the idea of insulating the garage door and blocking some of the heat from entering the garage.
 But what were the benefits of garage door insulation?
 I checked out my own garage doo and did some research and here is what I found.

-The benefits of insulating your garage door include dampening sound, lowering power bills with less heat or cool escaping, and providing better climate control for your workspace and your storage during months with extreme temperatures.
-Insulating your garage door can be a beneficial upgrade to the look of your workspace, and best of all – a quick weekend project for the DIYer.
+The benefits of insulating your garage door include dampening sound, lowering power bills, and providing better climate control during months with extreme temperatures.
+Insulating your garage door can be a beneficial upgrade to the look of your workspace, and best of all – it’s a quick project for the DIYer.